 In the early 1900s, astronomers began to build telescopes that were large enough to see fuzzy blobs that surrounded stars.
 Opinions differed as to whether the fuzzy blobs – called nebulae – were within our Milky Way Galaxy or if they were entirely separate galaxies at a greater distance.
 Some of the first evidence that these nebulae were indeed individual galaxies was obtained by Henrietta Leavitt, who studied stars that were regularly brightening and dimming, emitting pulses of light.
 These stars are called Cepheid variables, and the relationship between their pulsation period and their peak brightness would become known as Leavitt’s Law.
 Even though Cepheids were briefly confused with another type of pulsing star, eventually Edwin Hubble would use Leavitt’s Law to determine that the nebulae were actually galaxies, and that the universe was expanding.

 In this exercise, you will learn how to measure the brightness and the pulsation period of a Cepheid.
 When you combine this analysis with additional Cepheid measurements you will be able to reproduce Leavitt’s Law.
 And if you also include Cepheid measurements both within and outside the Milky Way galaxy, you can follow in Hubble’s footsteps, producing evidence for the expansion of the universe!
+Click the “Build a Light Curve” link on the top left to continue to the activity.

 The goal of this procedure is to obtain the relative brightness of a Cepheid, known as “AP Her.”
 The brightness of AP Her has been measured since before 1965.
 The periodic change in brightening and dimming occurs over a time period of about 10.4 days.
 You will start to make these measurements yourself using the AfH GORT telescope images.
 Each image contains AP Her as a bright star.

 However, there is a limitation with this data analysis approach. – it cannot measure the true brightness of the target, only the relative brightness.
 Relative brightness is a number which can be close to 0.0 (zero, target is very faint), near 1.0 (one, target is near the average brightness of the comparison stars), or greater than 1.0 (target is brighter than the average brightness of the comparison stars).
 Measuring relative brightness for a series of images creates a plot called a light curve.
-Follow these steps to use Js9 to create a light curve for the example star, which periodically brightens and dims as the star expands and contracts.
+Follow these steps to use a software tool called JS9 to create a light curve for the example star, which periodically brightens and dims as the star expands and contracts.

 1. Press the T1 Button to load the first Cepheid image.